the day to understand where true happiness comes from.

 Unfortunately, in order to obtain many of these things, we wind up compromising our integrity, and we damage our relationship with God because we have chosen the wealth of this world over the joy of knowing God better.

-Certainly, many of us have known people in unfortunate relationships that are based on the material things that are possessed, rather than on love for each other.
+Certainly, many of us have known people in unfortunate relationships nd marriages that are based on the material things that are possessed, rather than on love for each other that flows from a love of the Lord.
 How sad to think that anyone would prefer the temporary, false pleasure that a new piece of jewelry or a new car can offer over the happiness that fills our heart when we live our lives for God and follow His instructions for serving others and living honest, loving, and compassionate lives.

-Not as flashy as a new car, perhaps, but infinitely more valuable.
+Not as flashy as a new car, perhaps, but infinitely more meaningful, longer lasting, and far, far more valuable.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson